macht1212/VKBackupper/README.md

 get_photo_info
 ```
 Method returns data in JSON format.
 Includes photo's URL, size type and name of image.
 Name of image generated as count of likes.
-If counts are same, date in unicode added to likes.
+If counts are same, date in UNIX added to likes.

 | Method            | Params             | Description                                                                               |
 |:------------------|:-------------------|:------------------------------------------------------------------------------------------|